adafruit/Adafruit_Learning_System_Guides/Adafruit_Tweet_Receipt/README.md

-## IMPORTANT: THIS SOFTWARE CURRENTLY DOES NOT WORK, and future
+## IMPORTANT: THIS SOFTWARE CURRENTLY DOES NOT WORK
-status is uncertain.
+Future status is uncertain.

-# Adafruit Tweet Receipt
+## Adafruit Tweet Receipt

 ***Twitter has changed their API to require
 SSL (Secure Sockets Layer) on -all- connections, a complex